Corporate and Continuing Education

 For detailed information, visit the Corporate and Continuing Education website.

 Employers need a ready, talented and knowledgeable workforce to stay competitive.
-Corporate and Continuing Education responds with flexible, focused programming that covers all aspects of business – from office and team skills to leadership and project management.
-Fee-based public classes are offered for employees, as well as custom engagements, to meet unique learning needs.
+Corporate and Continuing Education responds with flexible, focused programming covering many aspects of a business – from office and team skills to leadership and project management.
+Fee-based public classes are offered for employees and custom engagements to meet unique learning needs.

 For custom engagements, professionals in the Corporate Learning Center help companies assess organizational and training needs and design courses to meet their objectives.
-Custom design and delivery means training can fit any work cycle, may be held onsite and may be designed to effectively target employees’ skill levels.
-For recognized industry standards in management and processes, such as project management, computer training or engineering and manufacturing, the Corporate Learning Center provides a one-stop resource that leverages the strengths of the entire college.
+Custom design and delivery mean training can fit any work cycle, maybe held onsite, and may be designed to target employees’ skill levels effectively.
+For recognized industry standards in management and processes, such as project management, computer training, or engineering and manufacturing, the Corporate Learning Center provides a one-stop resource that leverages the strengths of the entire college.

 Course Search and Registration

-Central Piedmont's Program Finder or online Schedule Builder permits searches by topic to explore course descriptions, along with days, times and locations of current courses and programs.
+Central Piedmont's Program Finder or MyCollege permits searches by topic to explore course descriptions, along with days, times, and locations of current courses and programs.
 Courses may be added during the term to fit student needs.

-Registration is ongoing throughout each semester with registration dates and new classes typically announced in late April, early July and late November.
-Most continuing education courses and programs are open enrollment and do not require prerequisites, applications or transcripts.
+Registration is ongoing throughout each semester, with registration dates and new classes typically announced in April, July, and November.
+Most continuing education courses and programs are open enrollment and do not require prerequisites, applications, or transcripts.
 Register for classes from the Corporate and Continuing Education website or contact customer service for any assistance you need by calling 704.330.4223.